 - i.
-Developments located within the city limits of Houston and/or within Harris County are ineligible.
-The City of Houston and Harris County are developing and implementing their own programs; - ii.
+Developments located within the city limits of Houston and/or within Harris County are ineligible; - ii.
 Section 582 of the National Flood Insurance Reform Act of 1994, as amended, (42 U.S.C.
 5154a) prohibits flood disaster assistance in certain circumstances.
 In general, it provides that no Federal disaster relief assistance made available in a flood disaster area may be used to make a payment (including any loan assistance payment) to a person for "repair, replacement, or restoration" for damage to any personal, residential, or commercial property if that person at any time has received Federal flood disaster assistance that was conditioned on the person first having obtained flood insurance under applicable Federal law and the person has subsequently failed to obtain and maintain flood insurance as required under applicable Federal law on such property.
 No disaster assistance may be provided for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement.